Welcome to part three of the series on how to do an awesome head to toe nursing assessment. If you missed the previous posts, you can find them here:

 The first section of the physical head to toe assessment is to assess the patients head, neck and skin.
-There are a lot of questions to ask, so make sure you download your FREE Head to Toe Checklist so you never miss a question.

 Each of these questions may lead into more questions, so be prepared to dive a little bit deeper in some of these areas.
 Ask yourself or the patient the following questions:

 2. Are there any obvious wounds, scars, or abnormalities?